Origin

 Kill the Precedent is building a public-facing research and media infrastructure from the ground up — an interactive database linking foster care to trafficking outcomes, sourced statistical reference materials across four pillars, educational content, a podcast, and mandatory training curriculum frameworks for child welfare workers and family court professionals.

-I am also developing Phoenix Haven Cooperative Living's funding strategy, including grant applications targeting Cal OES, HCD, DOJ, HUD, and major California foundations.
-Phoenix Haven is built on one core principle: trauma-informed care that keeps mothers and children together, rather than fracturing families in the name of intervention.
+I am also developing Phoenix Rising Cooperative Living's funding strategy, including grant applications targeting Cal OES, HCD, DOJ, HUD, and major California foundations.
+Phoenix Rising is built on one core principle: trauma-informed care that keeps mothers and children together, rather than fracturing families in the name of intervention.

 If you are a researcher, attorney, journalist, organizer, funder, or survivor who sees themselves in this work — this is an open invitation.
 The load is real and the need for collaboration is urgent.